Oops in java

 SecurityBetterWeak

-ExampleJava, C++C, Pascal
+ExampleJava, C++C, Pascal,

 What is OOPs in Java

-OOPs stands for Object Oriented Programming.
+OOPs stands for Object-Oriented Programming.
 It is a Java programming paradigm that focuses on creating objects that contain both data and behavior.
 Before starting the pillar of OOP, first we have to know about classes and objects.

 Class

 A class is a blueprint or, say, template of an object.
-It represent the set of properties or methods.
+It represents the set of properties or methods.
 Class is a logical entity.
 It is declared with the keyword class.
 And it does not take memory, but the object takes it when created.

 Object

-Benefits of Object-Oriented Programming:-
+Benefits of Object-Oriented Programming:

-There are many Benefits of OOPs like:-benefits of OOPs
+There are many Benefits of OOPs, likebenefits of OOPs

 1. Modularity